90 Days of Prayer – Day Sixteen

-Jesus goes on to tell a parable of a judge in a certain town who “neither feared God nor cared what people thought.”
+Jesus goes on to tell a parable of a particular judge in a town who “neither feared God nor cared what people thought.”
 There were at that time Roman magistrates who showed little or no respect for Jewish people and cared nothing about Judaism.
 This parable is not about comparing God with the judge who delayed his decision, but about the stark contrast between the two.
 The widow had no resources at her disposal, nor was she a person of influence with the Judge.
 She makes her plea on complete dependence on him to grant her request.

-God on the other hand is a righteous Judge as depicted in Psalm 9:7-9: “The LORD reigns forever; he has established his throne for judgment.
+God, on the other hand, is a righteous Judge as depicted in Psalm 9:7-9: “The LORD reigns forever; he has established his throne for judgment.
 He rules the world in righteousness and judges the peoples with equity.
 The LORD is a refuge for the oppressed, a stronghold in times of trouble.”
 Learning to pray until God speaks or until the answer is received is almost a lost art among many in the Church.
-In advancing God’s kingdom prevailing prayer is a most powerful tool in the hands of the believer.
+In advancing God’s kingdom, prevailing prayer is a most powerful tool in the hands of the believer.
 The devil who stands against those answers being received has no defense against the believer who will not quit.

-Wesley Duewel said “Prevailing prayer is prayer that obtains the answer sought.
+Wesley Duewel said “Prevailing prayer is the prayer that obtains the answer sought.
 It overcomes delay, opposition, and unfavorable circumstances.”* Learning how to keep praying until we hear from God, is the great secret to regularly receiving answers to our prayers.
 This is one of the greatest truths about faith and prayer that I have ever learned – and still learning.
-Reading about the lives those who were mightily used of God to receive amazing answers to prayer have always been a source of encouragement to me.
+Reading about the lives of those who were mightily used by God to receive amazing answers to prayer have always been a source of encouragement to me.
 Out of the many books in my library, it is those that deal with the subject of prevailing Prayer that I treasure most.
 Knowing how to persist in prayer until we hear from heaven is invaluable.

-When asked how he managed to secure so many astounding answers to prayer, the 92 year old George Mueller replied; “The great point is never to give up until the answer comes.
+When asked how he managed to secure so many astounding answers to prayer, the 92-year-old George Mueller replied; “The great point is never to give up until the answer comes.
 I have been praying for fifty-two years, every day, for two men, sons of a friend of my youth.
 They are not converted yet, but will be!
 How can it be otherwise?
-There is the unchanging promise of Jehovah, and on that I rest.
+There is the unchanging promise of Jehovah, and on that, I rest.
 The great fault of the children of God is, they do not continue in prayer; they do not persevere.
 If they desire anything for God’s glory, they should pray until they get it.”**

 In his book “The Real Faith” Dr. Charles S. Price wrote; “Have you a need?
 Take it to Jesus.
 Have you a problem?
 Lay it at the Master’s feet.
 Begin to trust Him, and as you give Him your confidence and trust, you will find His Faith will become operative in you.
 Why play with the teacup of our struggles and endeavors when His faith is as boundless as the ocean?”***